akinsbo/gmbshow-ops-host_setup-core_tools/README.md

 * Also:
   * Bootstraps a secure Linux or Debian OS
   * Turns a localhost into a controller by install Ansible, Kops and their dependencies
+  * Autoselect AZ to use when very few nodes are defined for quick test scenarios

 ### Autosearch and use Availability Zones

-If you specify a 4-node cluster while working in a region with 5 AZ thenthe playbook automatically creates a node in AZs:
+If you specify a 4-node cluster while working in a region with 5 AZ then the playbook automatically creates a node in AZs:

     - regiona
     - regionb